patcg-individual-drafts/private-aggregation-api/report_verification.md

 #### Doesn’t support nesting

-This proposal does not support cross-origin subframes or nested fenced frames within the top-level fenced frame.
+This proposal does not currently support cross-origin subframes or nested fenced frames within the top-level fenced frame.

 #### Privacy considerations